wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/introduction.md

 # Plugins Introduction

 Modular plugins give the capacity to any partner to add new features and third-party inside our applications.
-Plugins interact and extend our products in every possible ways.
+Plugins interact and extend our products in every possible way.

 Plugins must be hosted on your own infrastructure.
-This gives you the full control on the techonologies and when you want to update your plugin(s).
+This gives you full control over the technologies you use and when you want to update your plugin(s).

 ## Use Cases